fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-17-developing-with-apple-silicon.md

 ### <a name="pyenv"></a> Python (pyenv)

 I prefer managing Python versions via [pyenv](https://github.com/pyenv/pyenv).
-Because some package won't install on Apple Silicon, I need to be able to install the Intel-verison of Python for some projects.
+Because some packages won't install on Apple Silicon, I need to be able to install the Intel-verison of Python for some projects.

 Pyenv itself can be installed for Apple Silicon only, but we'll need `pyenv-alias` to accomodate for Intel versions of Python interpreter installations: